Hey! It is Wednesday, so it is legs workout day in the gym. I am off to exercise at my home gym.

-The hip flexors are playing a key role in running.
-They play an important role when it comes to knee drives so pulling the knee forward and bringing the leg back.
-If there is tightness in that hip, it will affect how much resistance or how far back that leg can be brought back.
+The hip flexors play a key role in running.
+They play an important role when it comes to knee drives , pulling the knee forward and bringing the leg back.
+If there is tightness in the hip, it will affect how much resistance or how far back your leg can be brought back.

 #2 – Balance

-When there is balance in the hip flexors, they work with gluteus maximus in order to help with performance and decrease the risk of injury.
-If the hip flexors are tight, it affects the gluteus maximus which lead to all kinds of injuries like knee pain, back pain and S.I joint pain.
+When there is balance in the hip flexors, they work with the gluteus maximus in order to help with performance and decrease the risk of injury.
+If the hip flexors are tight, they affect the gluteus maximus, which can lead to injuries like knee pain, back pain and S.I joint pain.

 #3 – Core function

-Balanced hip flexors help in core function providing rigidity in the abdominal area to improve performance.
-It also helps in injury prevention and putting unnecessary stress on injured areas.
-Poor core function will lead to knee pain, back pain and hip pain.
+Balanced hip flexors help in core function, providing rigidity in the abdominal area to improve performance.
+Core function also helps in injury prevention, minimizing unnecessary stress on injured areas.
+Poor core function can lead to knee pain, back pain and hip pain.

 #4 – Squat depth

-Hip flexors play a role when it comes to squat depth, getting out of the squat and exploding out of the squat.
-So if you have tight hip flexors, it will be difficult to get into a deep squat position.
-It also shifts your weight more forward on the mid foot and on the toes.
-This leads to unnecessary stress in the knee which irritates the knee causing knee injury or full blown constant knee pain.
+Hip flexors play a role when it comes to squat depth, raising out of the squat, and exploding out of the squat.
+If you have tight hip flexors, it will be difficult to get into a deep squat position.
+You might also shift your weight more forward on the mid foot and on the toes.
+This leads to unnecessary stress in the knee, irritating the knee and causing knee injury or full blown constant knee pain.

 #5 – Stability in the femur or thigh bone

 The hip flexors provide stability in the femur or thigh bone.
-If there isn’t good balance and tightness, the femur is pulled forward which affects the way you squat.
-It could lead to pinching when you squat deep.
+If there is poor balance and tightness, the femur is pulled forward, affecting the way you squat.
+This could lead to pinching when you squat deep.